-Roofer Mike gets into the finer points of installing metal flashing around a chimney.
-As is the case with roofing Miami homes in general, the devil is in the details.
+Roofer Mike gets into the finer points of chimney flashing .
+As is the case with roof repair in general, the devil is in the details.

 We tear out everything on all four sides, right down to the wood deck.
 If necessary we install a “cricket”, a structural feature which transfers water from one area to another.
 By Code all chimneys more than 30” wide require a cricket to allow water to flow freely around it.